 “Your endowment is, to receive all those ordinances in the house of the Lord, which are necessary for you, after you have departed this life, to enable you to walk back to the presence of the Father, passing the angels who stand as sentinels, being enabled to give them the key words, the signs and tokens, pertaining to the holy Priesthood, and gain your eternal exaltation in spite of earth and hell.”

-Above and beyond that quote the church also has recently released a YouTube video explaining the Temple Garment and touching on Temple robes.
+Above and beyond that quote the church also has recently released a YouTube video (Click here or watch it bellow) explaining the Temple Garment and touching on Temple robes.
 It is an unprecedented step and effort to show, the Temple is sacred, not a secret.

 Not only can we talk about the Temple outside of the Temple, if we don’t teach the truth about the Temple the world will teach the youth Satan’s lies.
 In October 2016 General Conference this very topic was addressed.